Hubble Space Telescope Captures UGC~12591: Bulge/Disc Properties, Star Formation and `Missing Baryons' Census in a Very Massive and Fast Spinning Hybrid Galaxy: Discussion

 \subsubsection{SED derived star formation rate}

-We calculated the integrated star formation rate of UGC~12591 by SED fittings and obtained $\rm SFR_{SED} \approx 0.115 \Msun yr^{-1}$ from {\fontfamily{qcr}\selectfont CIGALE} and $\rm SFR_{SED} \approx 0.29 \Msun yr^{-1}$ from {\fontfamily{qcr}\selectfont MAGPHYS} (Table~\ref{tab: magphys_tab}), which are consistent within errors. \citet{2017ApJS..233...20L} estimated the SFR of $1.17\pm 0.13 \Msun yr^{-1}$ with WISE $22\micron$ data.
-Apparently, our estimate is lower and probes recent star formation as it takes into account the UV, NIR and nebular fluxes.
-The star formation history (SFH) of UGC~12591 over the past $\rm 10^{7} - 10^{8}$ yrs is extremely low and doesn't differ much from the present day instantaneous star formation rate (Table~\ref{tab:cig_tab}).
+We calculated the integrated star formation rate of UGC~12591 by SED fittings and obtained $\rm SFR_{SED} = 0.105\pm0.007 \Msun yr^{-1}$ from {\fontfamily{qcr}\selectfont CIGALE} and $\rm SFR_{SED} = 0.210^{+0.037}_{-0.097} \Msun yr^{-1}$ from {\fontfamily{qcr}\selectfont MAGPHYS} (Table~\ref{tab: magphys_tab}). \citet{2017ApJS..233...20L} estimated the SFR of $1.17\pm 0.13 \Msun yr^{-1}$ with WISE $22\micron$ data.
+Our estimate is significantly lower and probes recent star formation as it takes into account the UV, NIR and nebular fluxes.
+The star formation history (SFH) of UGC~12591 over the past $\rm 10^{7} - 10^{8}$ yrs is extremely low and does not differ much from the present day instantaneous star formation rate (Table~\ref{tab:cig_tab}).
 Evidently, all major growth in stellar mass should have happened before this time period and for at least past $\rm 10^{8}$ yrs the galaxy has remained in the quenched state as a sterile, `red and dead' galaxy as is evident in Fig.~\ref{fig:sfr_mstar}.